 - Standard of living established during the marriage

-- Physical and emotional condition of party seeking spousal support
+- Physical and emotional condition of the party seeking spousal support

-- Time needed to acquire training or education to obtain employment
+- The time needed to acquire training or education to obtain employment

 - Earning capacity of each spouse compared to the other

-- Ability of the spouse who would pay maintenance to do so while meeting his or her obligations
+- The ability of the spouse who would pay maintenance to do so while meeting their obligations